Meet Our Lead Instructors

 She is grateful to her three kids for being patient with her as she has moments of ‘creative outbursts’ from time to time at home, resulting in a half-hour choreography lesson or script-writing session, or some other dramatic endeavor 🙂 Her children are only happy to take part in these moments, and are budding performers themselves.

-Nicole Cannella – Creative Arts and Acting Dept. Instructor
+Nicole DeRosa – Creative Arts and Acting Dept. Instructor

 Nicole received her Bachelor’s Degree in English Literature and Theatre from Wheaton College in Norton, Massachusetts.
 She has worked as an actor and teacher and looked forward to becoming a writer of children’s books to combine her passion for the arts and education – which culminated in her first book being published, called “The Ribbit Exhibit.”
 She has taught acting and theatre at the YMCA, with Drama Kids International Academy, and her own Freeze Pop Productions, which is an all-girls course combining theatre arts with history, poetry, and more.
 She has also taught master classes at John Robert Powers.
 She has acted in many professional productions, including “Steel Magnolias,” “Picasso at the Lapin Agile,” “Dancing at Lughnasa” and many more.
 Her film experience includes “Me, Myself and Irene,” “Strikingly Single,” and “The Union,” as well as many commercials (Harley Davidson, Countrywide Bank, Dunkin Donuts, and Cinemax to name a few).
 She most recently co-wrote the acclaimed “Leaving a Mark” children’s book with Dorian Murray, also known as #DStrong.
 Her most valued role is that of mother of three children; Nicholas, Olivia and Noelle.
-Raising them with her husband Jay has been one of her life’s greatest accomplishments.
+Raising them has been one of her life’s greatest accomplishments.

 Melissa Lamb – Stage Manager and Tech Dept. Instructor